CyVerse-Ansible/ansible-ez/README.md

 Role Variables
 --------------

 * EZ_INSTALL_DIR, the prefix for any software to be installed on the target system.
-If not defined, /opt will be used.
+If not defined, defaults to /opt
+* ez_local_log: the full path to the installation log on the target system.
+If not defined, defaults to /var/log/cyverse-ez.log

 Dependencies
 ------------